Is Dental Hygiene School Hard?

 Ever wonder what it takes to become a dental hygienist?
 This career goes beyond polishing teeth, blending scientific knowledge, technical skills, and compassionate patient care.
 The rewards are evident, as U.S. News & World Report ranked it 17th in its 2018 “100 Best Jobs” list.

-In this article, we'll explore the challenges and rewards of dental hygiene school to help you decide if this fulfilling career path is right for you.
+Here we explore the challenges and rewards of dental hygiene school to help you decide if this fulfilling career path is right for you.

 Dental hygiene school is like learning another language.
 There are many technical terms and equipment to master.